 I have taught on a variety of undergraduate and postgraduate modules in the area of microeconomics across the Faculty of Business and Law.
 My particular interest is teaching economics to non-specialist students.
 Current teaching focusses on a newly developed module Intermediate Economics using the new CORE economics book and computer lab workshops for BA Economics and Management students.

-I am happy to take calls and emails from the media on my research and am aware of the needs to respond to journalists in a timely manner.
+I am happy to take calls and emails from the media on my research and am aware of the need to respond to journalists in a timely manner.
 Please contact me directly on firstname.lastname@example.org.